D-Roberts/icd-gen/README.md

         Comet for patch-group-gamma-denoise-in-context:
         https://www.comet.com/ai-daor/gamma-patch/view/new/panels

-        * Rethink how to input the context
+        * Rethink how to input the context and prediction for denoise rather than classification

         * Model 2 - spatialtransformer - added but learning with the denoise task
         with context is